 Parameter Description Batch Size An integer that specifies the number of certificate cache records to read from the Keyfactor Command in each data retrieval batch.
 The default is 10,000.
 Tip: Certificate cache information from Keyfactor Command is retrieved from and stored on the orchestrator to allow the orchestrator to calculate which records represent changes and return only those to Keyfactor Command on requests from Keyfactor Command for CA synchronization.
-Cache Hours An integer that specifies the number of hours for which to cache certificate information from Keyfactor Command on the orchestrator before clearing it.
+Cache Hours An integer that specifies the number of hours for which to cache certificate inform- ation from Keyfactor Command on the orchestrator before clearing it.
 The default is 3.
-Record Count Limit An integer that specifies the number of records to read from the $CA(s)$ in each synchronization batch.
+Record Count Limit An integer that specifies the number of records to read from the CA(s) in each synchronization batch.
 The default is 5,000.
 MaxErrorCount An integer that specifies the number of times an attempt should be made to read records from the CA before the synchronization job ends with a failure.
 The default is 5.
-Additional Certi- ficate Authorities Allowed A Boolean that sets whether any CAs available to the orchestrator (to which the orchestrator has network access and sufficient permissions) should be considered as managed (True) or whether only those CAs specifically listed in the CertificateAuthorities parameter should be considered as managed (False).
-If you set this value to True , you do not need to populate the CertificateAuthorities value.
-Certificate Authorities An array of the certificate authorities that should be considered managed by the orchestrator.
-The certificate authority information includes: Parameter Description Forest The name of the Active Directory forest in which the CA resides.
+Additional Certi- A Boolean that sets whether any CAs available to the orchestrator (to which the

+Parameter Description ficate Authorities Allowed as managed (True) o ficateAuthorities par twork access and sufficient permissions) should be considered r whether only those CAs specifically listed in the Certi- rameter should be considered as managed (False).
+If you set this o not need to populate the CertificateAuthorities value.
+Certificate Author- ities - ficate authorities that should be considered managed by the ertificate authority information includes: Parameter Description Forest The name of the Active Directory forest in which the CA resides.
 Hostname The fully qualified domain name of the CA. Logical Name The logical name of the CA.